n0jam/gcp-ctf-workshop/docs/hints.md

 The file on the storage bucket is pretty useful for you as attacker.
 That seems to be the leftovers of a terraform pipeline that someone set up for this GCP project.
-They deployed parts of the infrastructure with terraform and you can trace back what the developers did in the terraform state file.
+They deployed parts of the infrastructure with terraform and the terraform state file tells you how that infrastructure is configured.

 Would that help you to move on into other infrastructure deployed here?